 If your artwork receives the highest judges score for the month, you will be awarded a Lettering Leader digital badge and digital certificate which both validate your skill and achievement.
 Upon being recognised as a Lettering Leader, your artwork will be automatically entered into the final stage of the awards.

-Artwork will be published on the website during the next available weekly slot, so you will typically wait 2 to 4 weeks after entry for your artwork to be published.
-We will send you an email to let you know when your artwork has been published and can be voted on by the public community.
+Artwork will be published on the website during the next available weekly slot.
+Depending upon entry volume, it may be a number of weeks before your artwork is published.
+We will send you an email to let you know when it has been published and can be voted on by the public community.

 Yes, you will maintain ownership rights to any artwork you enter.
 By entering your artwork, you grant us free unlimited rights to publish, display, promote, distribute, feature and share it on the Typefolk website, Typefolk social platforms, in any Typefolk newsletter or communication and on any other related platforms or related printed media.

 You should not enter any artwork which you do not have the rights to or is not your own.
 For example, an image containing fonts which you have licensed from someone else, even if you have modified the fonts should not be submitted.